MarceloBuch/Studies-data-structures/README.md

 # Studies
-This repository is for studies only📚☕
+This repository is for studies data structure only📚☕